ShubhamMahajan880/TaskFlow-Task-Management-Application/README.md

 # 📝 React To-Do Application

-This is a fully functional **To-Do List Application** built completely by **me — Shubham Mahajan** during my React revision.I created this entire project from scratch to improve my understanding of React concepts such as:
+This is a fully functional **To-Do List Application** built completely by **me — Shubham Mahajan** during my React revision.
+I created this entire project from scratch to improve my understanding of React concepts such as:

 - Components
 - State management using `useState`